Nature Positive

 We have developed and started selling to the government an ant repellant, “Puritto Bait,” for the specified invasive species, Argentine ants.
 Argentine ants are designated as one of the world’s 100 invasive alien species (by the International Union for Conservation of Nature) and are dangerous for destroying ecosystems worldwide due to their high aggressiveness and abnormal reproductive capacity.
 They are expanding their habitat in Japan as well, contributing to the loss of biodiversity.
 We have entered a cooperative agreement with Kani City, Gifu Prefecture, regarding the control of Argentine ants, and have been engaged in surveys of Argentine ant habitats and control operations.
 In the process of this work, we have succeeded in significantly reducing the Argentine ant’s habitat distribution by using our “Puritto Bait.”

 While commonly used extermination bait agents are granular or semi-solid pastes, Puritto Bait uses grease as its base material, taking advantage of the knowledge and technology we have cultivated as an automobile parts manufacturer, so it can be applied to vertical locations such as trees, concrete walls, and stone walls.
 It is not easily washed away by wind or water and can be applied directly to a variety of locations.
-We will continue to contribute to efforts to protect biodiversity in cooperation with various governments and communities that are struggling to exterminate specified invasive alien species.
+In FY 2024, we began eradication efforts in Toyohashi City, Aichi Prefecture, and we will continue to engage in efforts that protect biodiversity by collaborating with local governments and communities that are struggling to eradicate designated invasive species.

 Registration in the 30by30 Alliance